Following are some great tips on how to get the most out of Facebook and the best part of it it’s free.

-Show you Love your product with your customer base
+Show you love your product with your customer base

-Invest in a good camera or Go Pro
+Invest in a decent digital camera

-Facebook requires that you publish good quality images and for this reason I recommend getting a good quality phone with an in built camera ( let’s face it, most people have one).
-To take it to the next level and really blow people out of the water, get a Go Pro and start publishing videos.
+Facebook requires that you publish good quality images and for this reason, I recommend getting a good quality phone with an inbuilt camera ( let’s face it, most people have one).
+To take it to the next level and really blow people out of the water, get a Go-Pro and start publishing videos.
 You will see the difference very quickly.